-- 14.5.1 The board of trustees will ensure requirements for managing related party transactions are applied across the trust. - 14.5.2 The Trust will report all transactions with related parties to ESFA in advance of the transaction taking place, using ESFA's on-line form. - 14.5.3 The Trust will seek prior approval from the ESFA, as required by the academies financial handbook, for any contracts for the supply of goods or services to the trust by a related party agreed where any of the following limits arise: - (a) A contract or other agreement exceeding £20,000 - (b) A contract or other agreement of any value that would mean the cumulative value of contracts and other agreements with the related party exceeds, or continues to exceed, £20,000 in the same financial year ending 31 August - 14.5.4 Accounting standards require related party transactions to be disclosed in a reporting entity's financial statements so that users can gain a full understanding of the transactions which have taken place, and any factors that might have influenced them. - 14.5.5 Where related party transactions have occurred, the Academies Accounts Direction stipulates that disclosure must be made and should include: - (a) The names of the related parties - (b) A description of the relationship between the parties - (c) A description of the transactions - (d) The amounts involved - (e) The amounts due to or from related parties at the balance sheet date, and any provisions for doubtful debts or amounts written off - 14.5.6 A flowchart is included in Appendix 1 to assist in the identification and management of Trustee Benefits.
+- 13.5.1 The board of trustees will ensure requirements for managing related party transactions are applied across the trust. - 13.5.2 The board chair and the accounting officer will ensure their capacity to control and influence does not conflict with the requirements of the Academy Trust Handbook.
+They will manage personal relationships with related parties to avoid both real and perceived conflicts of interest, promoting integrity and openness in accordance with The 7 principles of public life. - 13.5.3 The Trust will report all contracts, transactions and other arrangements with related parties to ESFA in advance of the transaction taking place, using ESFA's on-line form. - 13.5.4 The Trust will seek prior approval from the ESFA, as required by the Academy Trust Handbook, for any contracts for the supply of goods or services to the trust by a related party agreed where any of the following limits arise: - (a) A contract or other agreement exceeding £40,000 - (b) A contract or other agreement of any value that would mean the cumulative value of contracts and other agreements with the related party exceeds, or continues to exceed, £40,000 in the same financial year ending 31 August - 13.5.5 Accounting standards require related party transactions to be disclosed in a reporting entity's financial statements so that users can gain a full understanding of the transactions which have taken place, and any factors that might have influenced them. - 13.5.6 Where related party transactions have occurred, the Academies Accounts Direction stipulates that disclosure must be made and should include: - (a) The names of the related parties - (b) A description of the relationship between the parties - (c) A description of the transactions - (d) The amounts involved - (e) The amounts due to or from related parties at the balance sheet date, and any provisions for doubtful debts or amounts written off - 13.5.7 A flowchart is included in Appendix 1 to assist in the identification and management of Trustee Benefits.

-14.5.7 The minutes of the Trustees' meeting will record the nature and extent of any conflict and summarise the discussion and the actions taken to manage the conflict.
+13.5.8 The minutes of the Trustees' meeting will record the nature and extent of any conflict and summarise the discussion and the actions taken to manage the conflict.